hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transaction-Processing.md

 Processing private transactions involves the following:

-* **Precompiled Contract**: A smart contract compiled from the source language to EVM bytecode and stored by an Ethereum node for later execution.
+* **Precompiled contract**: A smart contract compiled from the source language to EVM bytecode and stored by an Ethereum node for later execution.

 * **Privacy Marker Transaction**: A public Ethereum transaction with a payload of the enclave key.